Maintain your benefits for the supports you need. Keep your assets for the life you choose.

 Joinder Agreement (Application for Enrollment)

 • Complete the Joinder Agreement in full, sign, date and have notarized.
 This is the primary document needed to apply for the SNT account.
-The Joinder Agreement can be found in our document library below.

 • If signed by Guardian or POA, a copy of the legal document granting authority must be included.